Life of Ghalib: Marriage

-At 13, Ghalib married on 7th of Rajab 1225 hijri (1810 CE) Umrao Begum, niece of the first Nawab of Loharu and Firozpur Jhirka, and the daughter of Nawab Ilahi Bakhsh Ma'ruf, a poet with mystical inclinations and a member of a family that had served the Mughal court in Delhi.
+At the age of 13, Ghalib married on 8th August 1810 CE (7th of Rajab 1225 Hijri) to Umrao Begum, niece of the first Nawab of Loharu and Firozpur Jhirka, and the daughter of Nawab Ilahi Bakhsh Ma'ruf, a poet with mystical inclinations and a member of a family that had served the Mughal court in Delhi.
 Umrao Begum was approximately 11 years at the time.
 Following his marriage, Ghalib left Agra and relocated to Delhi, where he lived for the remainder of his life.
 In a letter, Ghalib described his marriage as a form of imprisonment, the first being life itself.
 During the early years, he frequently changed residences but eventually settled in the Ballimaran area, renting a house from Hakeem Mahmud.
 He appears never to have owned property in Delhi, living primarily in rented accommodations.

 He and Umrao Begum had seven children, all of whom died in infancy, each surviving no longer than fifteen months, making the presence of loss a persistent part of his life.

 Ghalib faced financial constraints due to his father-in-law's unworldly disposition and the influence of a powerful wealthy relative, Nawab Ahmad Bakhsh Khan, which left him dependent on rented accommodations.
 Despite these challenges, his marriage and domestic life influenced his writings, particularly in his considerations on love, loss, and the human condition.